Following the recent coronavirus outbreak a number of our services have been affected.

 All face-to-face Live Life Better Derbyshire services, including the National Child Measurement Programme, have been temporarily suspended.
 People who already use the stop smoking and weight management services, and new clients, will be offered telephone support with priority given to those with a higher body mass index (BMI).

-Our Call Derbyshire call centre is open as usual, but with a reduced workforce, and we strongly advice residents to call only if it is urgent.
+Our Call Derbyshire call centre is open as usual, but with a reduced workforce.
+We strongly advise residents to call only if it is urgent.
 This will help us keep our lines open for emergencies during this difficult time.

 Remember you can access information about our services on our website.
 You can also make general enquiries to us online.